MbinOrg/mbin/docs/docker_deployment_guide.md

 cd docker
 ```

-2. Use the existing Docker image _OR_ build the docker image (from the root-directory of the repository).
+2. Use the existing Docker image _OR_ build the docker image.
+Select one of the two options.

 #### Build our own Docker image